My Quiet Kitchen

 Storing and Reheating

-Vegan taquitos taste best eaten fresh and hot.
+Vegan taquitos are best served hot and crisp from the oven.
 Leftovers can be refrigerated for up to a few days.
-Reheat in the oven or a toaster oven until hot and crisp.
+Reheat in the oven or a toaster oven until heated through and crisp.

 Estimated Nutrition (per serving)